 I’m attending my first Passover seder this year.
 I’ve been reading up on the holiday, but I can’t figure out exactly what Jews think it means.
 Why can’t you people agree on these things?

-Jews not agreeing with other Jews as to what Judaism i …
+Jews not agreeing with other Jews as to what Judaism is is w …